 Nanda Devi National Park is a designated UNESCO World Heritage Site.

 MAJOR TOURIST SITES

 Major tourist destinations include: Haridwar, Rishikesh, Jim Corbett National Park, Mussoorie, Almora, Nainital, etc.

 The region is known for its natural beauty of the Himalayas, glaciers, alpine meadows, lakes and rivers.
 Among most popular national parks are: Valley of Flowers and Nanda Devi National Park and Jim Corbett National Park - the oldest national park of India and home to the endangered Bengal tiger.

 Some of the popular Festivals and Fairs of the region are: Magh Mela – an annual religious fair at Haridwar (January and February); International Yoga Festival at Rishikesh (March); Shivaratri - a festival celebrated with carnival rides and stalls at a picturesque riverside cave temple on the outskirts of Dehra Dun (March); Nanda Devi Fair – a five day fair with image of the goddess parade, dances and cultural shows at Almora (September).

 The climate and vegetation vary greatly with elevation.
-From ice covered glaciers at the highest elevations, to subtropical forests and alpine meadows at the lower elevations.
 The average temperature stays around 30o C (86 o F) in summers and 2o C (35,6 o F) in winters.